weblate/qTox_enhanced-1/audio/README.md

 ffmpeg -i notification.wav -f s16le -acodec pcm_s16le -ac 1 -ar 48000 notification.s16le.pcm
 ```

+You can run `make` in this directory to do this for all files.

 # Normalization

 All sound files should have their maximum at -1.0 dB.